North Carolina Health Funders

 John Rex Endowment

 The John Rex Endowment invests in the development and support of activities, programs and organizations that improve the health of underserved people in Wake County.
 Currently, the Endowment supports visible and measurable improvements in the health of children and youth by improving access to health services, by promoting healthy behaviors and by providing opportunities for growth and development.
+Click here to read about the Healthy Places, Active Spaces Grants Program that was funded through the John Rex Endowment.

 Kate B. Reynolds Charitable Trust